Factsheet - Tobacco vending machines

-Tobacco retailers must ensure that tobacco or e-cigarette vending machines comply with product display bans and are only activated by a staff member or by a token which is only available from a staff member.
+Tobacco retailers must ensure that tobacco vending machines comply with product display bans and are only activated by a staff member or by a token which is only available from a staff member.

-What is a tobacco or e-cigarette vending machine?
+What is a tobacco vending machine?

 Are tobacco vending machines part of tobacco retailing?